cosmos/gaia/docs/modules/globalfee.md

 bypass-min-fee-msg-types = ["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer"]
 ```

-Since each node can be configured with `minimum-gas-prices` and `bypass-min-fee-msg-types` all transactions must satisfy the configured gas fee requirements in order to be processed.

 ## Fee AnteHandler Behaviour

-The denoms in the global fees list and the minimum-gas-prices param are merged and de-duplicated while keeping the higher amounts.
+The denoms in the global fees list and the `minimum-gas-prices` param are merged and de-duplicated while keeping the higher amounts.
 Denoms that are only in the `minimum-gas-prices` param are discarded.

-If the paid fee is a subset of the combined fees set and the paid fee amount is greater than or equal to the required fees amount, the transaction can pass the fee check, otherwise an error will occur.
+If the denoms of the transaction fees are a subset of the merged fees and at least one of the amounts of the transaction fees is greater than or equal to the corresponding required fees amount, the transaction can pass the fee check, otherwise an error will occur.

 ## Queries